 In business at least 3 months with either $20K in annual revenue (for a PayPal Premier account) or $15K in annual revenue (for a PayPal Business account)

 |Visit the PayPal Working Capital website|

-OnDeck may be fast, but you can’t get any faster than PayPal Working Capital (PPWC).
+OnDeck may be fast, but you can’t get any faster than PayPal Working Capital (PPWC) (see our review).
 The PPWC application is completely automated, which means the system will come to a lending decision within a few minutes from submitting your application; if you’re approved, funds are deposited in your PayPal account almost instantaneously.
 Although the fees can vary quite a bit, they’re generally very reasonable, and you will be able to choose from multiple offers so you get the one that works best for your business.

 This service is not without its downsides, however.
 Merchants report unexplained or unwarranted denials and no way to reverse those decisions because the system is automated.
 If you’re having trouble getting an acceptance, we’ve included a troubleshooting section in our full PayPal Working Capital review.

 For Merchants Who Are Overqualified For OnDeck: Lending Club and SmartBiz

 According to their website, the average OnDeck borrower has a well-established business.
 Merchants who fit that profile might discover that OnDeck is the right lender for them.
 On the other hand, seasoned businesses also have a lot of other options to choose from.
 Two excellent options for well-established businesses are Lending Club and SmartBiz.

 In business at least 2 years with $75K annually

 Owner’s personal credit score is 640 or above

 Founded at about the same time as OnDeck, Lending Club (see our review) is another big name in the lending world.
 Although they’re generally more known for offering personal loans, like most others on this list, Lending Club also offers business term loans and lines of credit.